-- In our review procedures, the following adjustments to GO's benefit calculation were deemed appropriate: - In their calculation GO apply a discount factor based on the peer group's resulting proportion of brand enhancement benefit to total intangible benefits.
-It is noted that this solely represents an outcome figure for GO it's 100% since it's the only estimated intangible benefit.
-This discount factor should, thus, not feature as a calculation input and was excluded in the review calculations. - As in other international benchmarking exercises of this form, the extent to which the subject entity and the market environment in which it operates are comparable to those of the benchmark group it is difficult to evaluate, and hence the final rate selection remains a subjective element.
-In this regard, GO's submission does not provide a clear explanation of the method/ approach used in the selection of the final estimation rate within the range of benchmark rates.
-It is deemed that a more standard, objective and arithmetically-based approach can be followed by utilising the mean value across all benchmarks.
-The calculation of mean values is based on all underlying data points, and thus with this approach the outcomes from all European USP estimations are taken into account in the review calculation.
+- ▶ Given that the original 2018 claim pre-dates the publication of the 2017 USO Decision Notice, GO were requested to update the brand enhancement calculations submitted in their original cost model to be in line with the review conclusion of the aforementioned Decision.
+The adjustments carried out are described hereunder. - In their initial calculation GO applied a discount factor based on the peer group's resulting proportion of brand enhancement benefit to total intangible benefits.
+It is noted that this solely represents an outcome figure for GO it is 100% since it is the only estimated intangible benefit.
+This discount factor should, thus, not feature as a calculation input and was excluded in the revised cost model. - As in other international benchmarking exercises of this form, the extent to which the subject entity and the market environment in which it operates are comparable to those of the benchmark group, is difficult to evaluate, and hence the final rate selection remains a subjective element.
+In this regard, the application of the mean value across all benchmarks reduces such subjective element.